Samiha128/contact-management/README.md

 ## Options <a name="options"></a>
 Features

-Discover the capabilities of our application with the following key features:
+## Explore the capabilities of our application with the following key features:

-    Effortless Contact Management: Seamlessly create, update, and delete contacts.
-Enter essential contact details such as names, phone numbers, and email addresses effortlessly.
+- **Effortless Contact Management:** Seamlessly create, update, and delete contacts.
+Enter essential contact details such as names, phone numbers, and email addresses with ease.

-    Streamlined Group Management: Take control of your contacts by managing them within customizable groups.
+- **Streamlined Group Management:** Take control of your contacts by managing them within customizable groups.
 Easily add, delete, and organize contacts into groups tailored to your needs.

-    Smart Group Creation: Say goodbye to manual organization tasks.
+- **Smart Group Creation:** Say goodbye to manual organization tasks.
 Our application intelligently creates groups based on contact last names.
 When you add a new contact, the application automatically assigns it to the appropriate group or creates a new one if needed.

-    Advanced Contact Search: Find contacts swiftly using a range of search criteria including names, phone numbers, and email addresses.
+- **Advanced Contact Search:** Find contacts swiftly using a range of search criteria including names, phone numbers, and email addresses.
 With our intuitive search feature, locating specific contacts has never been easier.

-    Comprehensive Contact Details: Dive deep into contact information with our detailed view feature.
+- **Comprehensive Contact Details:** Dive deep into contact information with our detailed view feature.
 Access comprehensive details of each contact, ensuring you have all the necessary information at your fingertips.

-Experience enhanced search capabilities with optimized use of the SOUNDEX function in the SQL query.
-In this updated version, we've incorporated cutting-edge algorithms such as Double Metaphone and Jaro-Winkler Distance to significantly improve search accuracy.
+Enhance your experience with our application by utilizing enhanced search capabilities.
+We've optimized the use of the SOUNDEX function in the SQL query and integrated cutting-edge algorithms such as Double Metaphone and Jaro-Winkler Distance to significantly improve search accuracy.
 Discover the power of precise and efficient contact management today.